By Nick Orange

-Formed by millions of bison, the Buffalo Trace was a migration route that spanned Indiana to connect the areas that have since become Kentucky and Illinois.
+A migration trail carved by millions of bison, the Buffalo Trace spanned Indiana to connect the areas that have since become Kentucky and Illinois.

 Around 10-20 feet wide, the path was heavily trafficked by bison and offered several key river crossings.
 The Buffalo Trace crossed the Ohio River near Falls of the Ohio in Kentucky, passed through Indiana towards what is now Vincennes, then crossed the Wabash before continuing into present-day Illinois.

 The Buffalo Trace has been known by a lot of different names over the years.
 Vincennes Trace, Old Indian Road, Clarksville Trace, Harrison’s Road, Kentucky Road, and the Louisville Trace.
 Pre-contact, Buffalo Trace was called Lenaswihkanawea or “buffalo road”.
 Used by Native Americans for centuries, the Buffalo Trace was an important route for early European settlers and played a key role in Indiana’s settlement and development.

 If you enjoy this article, try Hoosier Tales, a collection of the 50 most popular stories from Orangebeanindiana.com

 In the early 18th century, the French explorers set up a trading post near the Trace’s Wabash River crossing.
 This settlement would later develop into Vincennes.
 Following the American Revolution, the Trace became heavily trafficked as people ventured westward.
 This made it a popular target for Indian war parties.

 In 1805, after many years of consistent usage, the Buffalo Trace was officially surveyed for the first time.
 William Rector established the Trace’s precise path, and noted that the road was “spacious enough for two wagons to go abreast.”